zkilling/Plex-Audiobook-Guide-25/README.md

 For some more Software resources for Audible-centric audiobook management, including removing DRM from Audible files check out [@rmcrackan](https://github.com/rmcrackan)'s [AudiobookHub](https://github.com/rmcrackan/AudiobookHub)

+Please also consider using more sustainable sources for your favorite books.
+Brandon Sanderson Called Audible Out in [2022](https://www.brandonsanderson.com/blogs/blog/state-of-the-sanderson-2022) With [Audible stealing](https://www.reddit.com/r/audiobooks/comments/1mzzl1g/audible_is_stealing_money_from_your_favorite/) more and more money from authors its imporatnt to purchase from sources that better support our favorite Authors.
+Sites like [Libro.fm](https://libro.fm/howitworks) or Direct from studios like [Soundbooth Theature](https://soundbooth.app/) are great and libro.fm even lets you download the files directly without needing aditional software.
 Now that you have your files, let get them in a format Plex can handle so we can stream our whole library with our firends and family.

 ----